z1haze/36th-application-bot/README.md

 Usage Overview
 ---

-When a user reacts to a specific message, it will trigger the bot to open a DM and send a series of questions to the user, and collecting their answers.
-Upon completing all questions, the bot will insert the collected message into a specified channel, tagging the user and recruiters.
+When a user reacts to a specific message (deteremined by the env var `TRIGGER_MESSAGE_ID`), the bot will open a DM and send a series of questions to the user and collect their answers.
+Upon completing all questions, the bot will insert the collected message into a specified channel (determined by the env var `OUTPUT_CHANNEL_ID`), tagging the user and recruiters.

 #### `.env`